vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

 Bhagavadutpala, as his ancestry and traditional appellation - Utpala Vaiṣṇava - suggest, had strong ties with the Vaiṣṇava community although he was undoubtedly a Śaivite when he wrote his commentary.[^27-1] Vāmanadatta's work served his purpose admirably, for here was a text that he could freely quote that would find approval by both groups and so link together more closely the Pancarātra and Śaiva sources that he freely quotes without deference to one or the other in an attempt to establish that the doctrine of the Spandakārikā is taught in both.

 ### Krama
-Apart from these general, pervasive Śaiva influences that can be discerned in Vāmanadatta's work, we find more specific references which show that Vāmanadatta accepted the more esoteric, strongly Sakta oriented Śaiva traditions prevalent in Kashmir, namely, those of the Krama school.
+Apart from these general, pervasive Śaiva influences that can be discerned in Vāmanadatta's work, we find more specific references which show that Vāmanadatta accepted the more esoteric, strongly Śākta oriented Śaiva traditions prevalent in Kashmir, namely, those of the Krama school.
 Thus, for example, we can discern clear traces of Krama notions in the following passage:

 > "O Lord, the abiding condition of all things is that of Your own immutable nature simultaneously (manifest everywhere ),
 > it can be known by means of its progressively mutating nature (kramasvarupa) (that is such without thereby) running contrary to the simultaneity (of the immediacy of Being).
 Simultaneity is possible in the absence of progressive change (krama) which in its turn ( is possible only) in the absence of the former.